ESCOMP/CCPPStandardNames/StandardNamesRules.rst

 #.
 Spell out acronyms unless they are obvious to a vast majority of
    scientists/developers who may come across them.
-A list of currently-used aliases is below.
+A list of currently-used acronyms and aliases is below.

 #.
 For control-oriented variables, if the variable is a Fortran logical,
    use flag_for ``_X``.
 If it is any other data type, use control_for ``_X``.
 All flags